 If you are a university researcher who has a project idea in mind, or work in a Graduate Research School and would like to learn more about how the program can be integrated into your university, please contact us.

-Expressions of interest will open from 1 February to 19 April 2024 for new projects.
+Round 1 expressions of interest are open until 19 April 2024 for new projects.

 - access an industry PhD training program aligned to national priorities